chrieke/mkdocs-exclude-search/README.md

     - Third chapter: third.md
 ```

-This example would display all three chapters, but would exclude from the search, the
+This example would exclude from the search the second chapter and the `some-heading`
-second chapter completely and the `some-heading` header subsection of the third chapter
+header subsection of the third chapter.
-from.

 ## See Also